Sign In / Sign Out

-Christopher Schwartz is a doctoral student and teaching associate specializing in the archaeology of North America.
+Christopher Schwartz is a post-doctoral research scholar specializing in the archaeology of North America.
 His research interests include better understanding the long-distance exchange and interaction between pre-Hispanic societies of Mesoamerica and the US Southwest and how past humans interacted with animals, especially in religion and ritual.
-He is also interested in archaeological applications of isotope biogeochemistry, and has worked for the last two years in the Archaeological Chemistry Laboratory.
+He is also interested in archaeological applications of isotope biogeochemistry, and has worked since 2014 in the Archaeological Chemistry Laboratory.

-His work as a research associate on the Connections Research Project focuses on database creation and management for the documentation of nonlocal and Mesoamerican-like objects in northwest Mexico and the US Southwest.
+His work as a visiting researcher on the Connections Research Project focuses on database creation and management for the documentation of nonlocal and Mesoamerican-like objects in northwest Mexico and the US Southwest.
 In this role, he has explored how leaders manipulate local and distant social connections to establish and maintain sociopolitical institutions.
-He earned his master’s and bachelor’s degrees in anthropology at Arizona State University.

 President, Association of All Graduate Students of SHESC (2017-2018)